Groups and Workshops

 Fall Semester Support Groups

 Do you want to connect with peers in a supportive environment?

 This group allows you to feel less alone in your struggles by giving and receiving support and practicing new ways of relating to others.
 Process groups are often the treatment of choice for individuals wanting to address loneliness or sense of isolation, unsatisfactory relationships, depression, anxiety, self-esteem concerns, and personal identity.

 GROUP TIMES: Tuesdays weekly at 6pm & Wednesdays weekly at 5pm

 Mindfulness Skills Group:

-These groups offer a variety of skills to improve overall well-being and manage daily stressors via developing a more balanced, purposeful way of being.
-Members will gain practice using meditation, gentle yoga and other soothing movement, and guided imagery techniques to reduce stress, improve concentration and attention, cultivate awareness, and promote mindfulness and reflection.
+This group offers a variety of skills to improve overall well-being.
+Develop a more balanced, purposeful way of being through meditation, gentle yoga and other soothing movement, as well as guided imagery techniques to reduce stress, improve concentration and attention, cultivate awareness, and promote mindfulness and reflection.

 FAQs about Group Counseling